- 52% of American adults have life insurance coverage in 2023.

 Read important 2023 life insurance statistics below to help you understand industry trends and which demographics are buying life insurance – and why.

 U.S. Life Insurance Ownership Overview

-- 38% of single Americans own life insurance.
+- About 52% of Americans own life insurance as of 2023.

 How Many People Have Life Insurance Policies?